KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Recommendation: Found 'XMLHttpRequest' in file `ammap_amcharts_extension.js`: Replace it with built-in fetch.
 5. Recommendation: Found 'XMLHttpRequest' in file `dataloader.js`: Replace it with built-in fetch.
 6. Recommendation: Found 'XMLHttpRequest' in file `dataloader.min.js`: Replace it with built-in fetch.
-7. Recommendation: Found 'require('https')' in file `fabric.js`: Replace it with built-in fetch.
+7. Recommendation: Found 'require('https')' in file `fabric.js`: Replace 'https' by 'node:https'.
 8. Recommendation: Found 'XMLHttpRequest' in file `fabric.js`: Replace it with built-in fetch.
-9. Recommendation: Found 'require("https")' in file `fabric.min.js`: Replace it with built-in fetch.
+9. Recommendation: Found 'require("https")' in file `fabric.min.js`: Replace "https" by "node:https".
 10. Recommendation: Found 'XMLHttpRequest' in file `fabric.min.js`: Replace it with built-in fetch.

 ## [MMM-Ilevia-Lille by Jilano5](https://github.com/Jilano5/MMM-Ilevia-Lille)